International Student Enrollment

 Form I-515A

 If you arrive at a U.S. port of entry without all of your required documents or with unsigned or missing information, the Customs and Border Protection (CBP) officer may deny your entry into the U.S..
 As an alternative, the officer may issue you a Form I-515A, which allows you temporary entry into the United States for 30 days.
-If you receive a Form I-515A, the first thing you should do is come to the International Student Affairs office with all your immigration documentation.
+If you receive a Form I-515A, the first thing you should do is come to the International Student Enrollment office with all your immigration documentation.
 We will work with you to make sure you have everything in order and help you submit your paperwork to SEVP to convert your 30 day entry limit to duration of status (D/S).

 Information for Canadian Students